-- 1. Pre-start clearance; - a) Vessel-based visual PSOs and associated visual monitoring tools stationed on the primary monitoring vessel and on any additional marine mammal monitoring vessels (when monitoring zones with radii greater than 2,000 m may require an additional monitoring vessel); - b) Alternate Plan for clearance zones >5 km associated with unmitigated detonation: Aerialbased visual observers conducting pre-start surveys of the clearance zone. - 2.
+- 1. Pre-start clearance; - a) Vessel-based visual PSOs and associated visual monitoring tools stationed on the primary monitoring vessel and on any additional marine mammal monitoring vessels (when Level B harassment zones with radii greater than 2,000 m may require an additional monitoring vessel); - b) For clearance zones >5 km: Aerial-based visual observers conducting pre-start surveys of the clearance zone. - 2.
 PAM operators and an associated mitigation PAM array in support of the visual PSOs; - 3.
-NMSs as feasible; - 4.
+NASs as feasible; - 4.
 Post-detonation monitoring; - 5.
 Acoustic measurement data collection to verify distances to regulatory or mitigation zones; and - 6.
 Monitoring and mitigation protocols applicable to UXO detonation are described further in the following subsections.

-There will be a team of 6 - 8 visual and acoustic PSOs on monitoring vessels.
+There will be a team of 6 - 8 PSOs and PAM operators on monitoring vessels.
 The number of vessels will depend on the size of the zones to be monitored.
 A single vessel is anticipated to adequately cover a radius of 2,000 m.
-There will be a team of four to eight visual and acoustic PSOs on each monitoring vessel.
+There will be a team of 4-8 PSOs and PAM operators on each monitoring vessel.
 The number of vessels will be sufficient to observe the maximum clearance zones 100% of the time and be determined by:

-- the detonation category and associated clearance zone size, - use of NMS (as feasible), and - minimum distance allowed to the detonation location.
+- the detonation category and associated clearance zone size, - use of NAS (as feasible), and - minimum distance allowed to the detonation location.

 PAM operators may be located remotely/onshore.
-Error!
-Reference source not found. provides the list of the personnel on watch and the PSO and PAM monitoring equipment available onboard the primary vessel and the additional vessel.
+Table 6 provides the list of the personnel on watch and the PSO and PAM monitoring equipment available onboard the primary vessel and the additional vessel.